jepstein-eagle/adaptable/packages/adaptable/readme/functions/smart-edit-function.md

 **Can I use Smart Edit to perform a bulk edit?**

 No, Smart Edit only updates existing cell values.
-Use the [Bulk Update Function](./bulk-update-function.md) Function to replace an existing cell value with a new one entirely
+Use the [Bulk Update](./bulk-update-function.md) Function to replace an existing cell value with a new one entirely

 ### Further Information